kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 cd gateway-api
 ```

-This project works with Go modules; you can chose to setup your environment
+This project works with Go modules; you can choose to setup your environment
 outside $GOPATH as well.

-### Building the code
+### Build the Code

 The project uses `make` to drive the build. `make` will run code generators, and
 run static analysis against the code and generate Kubernetes CRDs.
 You can kick